thunderbird89/esf/stories/story-knock-knock.md

 The President stood, and this time the Joint Chiefs stood with him, but the energy in the room was different.
 Humbled.
 Sobered.

 > "Get my speechwriters working on the announcement.
-But make sure they understand—this isn't about me.
+But make sure they understand - this isn't about me.
 It's about the people who fought and died today.
 That message needs to be clear."

 He left, staff following, but quietly now, the earlier energy about approval ratings and messaging replaced with something more subdued.